thechangelog/ping/README.md

 # Ping the Changelog

 This repository serves as our open contact form.
-[Ask us anything](https://github.com/thechangelog/ping/issues/new) -- or share your projects, news, or tips.
+[Ask us anything](https://github.com/thechangelog/ping/issues/new) -- or share your projects, news, or feedback.

 ---